smarttechtank/larastarter/README.md

 This will:

-1. Install the API starter kit with Sanctum authentication
+1. Install the API starter kit with Sanctum authentication (previously required Laravel Breeze)
 2. Configure CORS for API access
 3. Set up frontend URL environment variable
 4. Create the necessary migrations for roles and two-factor authentication